 6. Consensus Creation

 Do you already have funding approved or do you need to build a business case for Finance to request funding?
-To avoid wasting time, we recommend that HR leaders explore their HR tech funding options at the start of the buying process and frequently review how the project ranks among other organisational priorities.
+To avoid wasting time, we recommend that HR leaders explore their HR tech funding options at the start of the buying process and frequently review how the project ranks among other organizational priorities.

 Rebecca Houghton, leadership and talent expert at BoldHR, consults with businesses on the 5 key steps to building a successful business case.
 She believes if you follow the right steps – 80% of the work is done before you even sit down to write it.